5 Flat-Shoe Trends I Refuse to Wear During a Manhattan Summer and the 5 I Can't Live Without

-Living in NYC means constantly being on the go, from running errands to heading to events and meeting up with friends for brunch; you’re hardly standing still.
+Living in NYC means constantly being on the go.
+From running errands to heading to events and meeting up with friends for brunch, you’re hardly standing still.
 It’s what I love most about the city.
-However, if you don’t have the right flats to walk around in, you’re in for a tough day.
-Aside from sneakers, flats are the quintessential cool shoe to walk in in the city, but lately I’ve been hitting a wall with certain styles.
+That said, if you don’t have the right flats to walk around in, you’re in for a tough day.
+Aside from sneakers, flats are the quintessential cool shoe to walk in in the city, but lately, I’ve been hitting a wall with certain styles.
 I’ve been wearing my go-to flats, but I’ve grown tired of them and refuse to wear them in the city this summer.
 Some reasons have to do with function, and others are purely vain, and I think that’s okay.

 The city is full of inspiration.
 I love seeing cool girls step out in their most effortless and therefore best outfits.
 Their shoes are always what I look at, and they tend to be flats that are chic and comfortable enough to walk at least a couple of blocks.
 I’ve also noticed the styles they're wearing lately are quite different from my fatigued go-to flats.
 Since seeing these girls, I’ve concluded that I’m swapping out some trends for the ones I’ve seen out and about.
 Keep scrolling if you’re looking for new go-to flats this summer to wear in NYC or anywhere else.